How to Conjugate Haitian Creole Verbs by Person

 Creole does not use a tense marker for the present tense.

-Therefore, to show that a verb is referring to the present, don't put a tense marker before it and keep it as it is.
+Therefore, to show that a verb is referring to the present, do not place a tense marker before it; keep the verb as it is.
 [See endnote 3*]

 Consider These Examples